EQI Frequently Asked Questions

 Many tools exist to evaluate various impacts of the built environment that potentially burden communities.
 These tools typically consider a wide range of factors that are not explicitly focused on burdens caused or exacerbated by the transportation system.
 Caltrans aims to bridge this gap by developing the EQI to inform how to best address and mitigate inequities exacerbated by the transportation system.

-CalEnviroScreen is a mapping tool that identifies environmental justice areas of concern at the Census tract level.
+CalEnviroScreen is a mapping tool that identifies environmental justice areas of concern at the census tract level.
 The tool utilizes several environmental burden indicators and population indicators to assess where environmental burdens are the most impactful to the populations that are most vulnerable to them.

-The EQI is a screening tool that utilizes transportation-specific indicators to identify transportation-based priority populations at a Census block level.
+The EQI is a screening tool that utilizes transportation-specific indicators to identify transportation-based priority populations at a census block level.
 The EQI identifies and assesses the severity of disadvantage from a narrower transportation perspective rather than a broader environmental justice perspective.

 The EQI will not replace other tools and can be used in partnership with tools like CalEnviroScreen, the Healthy Places Index, the Climate and Economic Justice Screening Tool, and others.
 Some tools are to be used on specific programs and projects outlined or defined by state and/or federal legislation.
 The EQI development team will work with internal and external partners on the use cases and specific policies where the EQI is applicable.